layanabushaweesh/cookie-stand-api/README.md

     - `urls.py`
     - `admin.py`
     - `serializers.py`
-- Update ThingModel with fields you need
+- Update cookie_standModel with fields you need
   - Make sure to update other modules that would be affected by Model customizations.
 E.g. serializers, tests, etc.
 - makemigrations/migrate